Chellaston: Government

 The current councillors for Chellaston and Shelton Lock are Conservative's Harvey Jennings and two independent candidates, husband & wife, Philip and Celia Ingall as of 6 May 2022, with Celia replacing Conservative councillor, Ross McCristal.

+In 1961 the civil parish had a population of 3702.
+On 1 April 1968 the parish was abolished and merged with Derby, Elvaston, Aston upon Trent and Swarkestone.
+It is now in the unparished area of Derby, in the Derby district.

 Geography

 Chellaston lies about 5 mi south of Derby city centre, and is the southernmost part of the city.
 It borders Shelton Lock to the north and South Derbyshire to the south.
 The southern edge of Chellaston also known as Chellaston Fields, formed by Regents Place Estate and the adjacent Retail Park, falls under South Derbyshire District and isn’t part of Derby City.

 Demography

 At the 2011 United Kingdom census the population was 15,198 - an increase of 24.95% from 2001.
 86.2% are White British, compared to 75.3% for Derby as a whole.

 Economy

-Chellaston has a Co-operative supermarket on the corner of High Street and Derby Road.
+Chellaston has a Lidl supermarket on Swarkestone Road.
 The Post Office is located on Derby Road near Station Road, next to Chellaston Garage (a small car repair business) and a Cantonese takeaway – Ming's Court (which used to be a petrol station).
 A Tesco Express was housed on the site next to the garage until April 2011, when it moved to new premises in the former Red Lion public house.